OrBenNaim/Army-Training-Program/PostgreSQL-Projects/Online_Store_DB/ReadMe.md

 ## Usage
 1. Run Queries: Use the provided queries in queries.sql to perform tasks such as:
-    - List books by an author.
+    - List orders by a specific customer.
-    - Find overdue loans.
+    - Find out-of-stock products.
+    - Calculate the total revenue.
-    - Track currently loaned books.
+    - Track orders by date.
-2. Insert Data: Add new authors, books, borrowers, and loans using custom INSERT statements.
+2. Insert Data: Add new customers, products, and orders using custom INSERT statements.
-3. Update Data: Modify existing records with UPDATE commands for scenarios like changing borrower details.
+3. Update Data: Modify existing records with UPDATE commands for scenarios like changing customer details or updating product prices.
 4. Delete Data: Remove records using DELETE commands while maintaining referential integrity.